July 24, 2024

 The Maryland General Assembly has continued the national trend of states passing their own comprehensive data privacy laws, in the absence of a federal standard.
 On April 8, 2024, the Assembly gave its final approval to the Maryland Online Data Privacy Act (MD-ODPA), sending it to Governor Moore’s desk for signing.

-While the new law definitely takes most of its content and structure from similar laws from other states, it is more than a mere copy.
-Notably, the MD-ODPA seems to be inspired by recent changes to Connecticut and Virginia's privacy laws on the subject of consumer health data and children’s data, respectively.
-It also strikes out on its own in a few ways that could potentially become significant.
-Time will tell whether this signals an evolution of the standard model for state privacy laws.
+While the new law definitely takes most of its content and structure from similar laws from other states, such as the Virginia Consumer Data Protection Act, it is more than a mere copy.
+Notably, the MD-ODPA seems to be inspired by the amendments to Connecticut’s privacy law on the subject of consumer health data, and Virginia’s recent changes related to children’s data, which may signal the evolution of a new standard for state privacy laws.
+The MD-ODPA also differs from other state laws that could potentially become significant.

 Here is a brief introduction to the Maryland Online Data Privacy Act and what it means for businesses.